Blog

 How do I declare my pre-existing condition when signing up?

 Some Pet Insurers ask that you declare existing conditions upfront while others don't.
 For those that don't request upfront, they will look at your exclusions when you make your first claim.
-When you make a claim, they will request all of your pet’s medical records and will let you know when a condition is excluded and what will be excluded going forward.
+When you make a claim, they will request all of your pet’s medical records from your vet and will let you know when a condition is excluded and what will be excluded going forward.

 Pre-existing conditions shouldn't affect your monthly cost, but there is a chance the condition you claimed for won't be covered.